-What is a tenon saw used for?
-5 answers to common questions
+What is a tenon saw used for, and how does it differ from other saw types?
+Here you’ll find the answers to six common questions

-A tenon saw is a specialist saw that is used by carpenters to create neat, accurate cuts.
-It gets its name from the mortise and tenon joint that the saw was designed to create.
+A tenon saw is a specialised saw used by carpenters to create neat, accurate cuts.
+It gets its name from the mortise and tenon joint that the saw was designed to produce.

 A tenon saw is a type of back saw and gets its name from the fact that it typically has a brass back.
 It is one of the larger types of back saw.